myl7/mylmoe/src/content/posts/2024-04-12-a-little-cpp-and-cuda-with-your-rust.md

 Notice the flag `CUDA_SEPARABLE_COMPILATION`.
 It is suggested in tutorials like [this one in the CUDA technical blog][Building Cross-Platform CUDA Applications with CMake]

-[Building Cross-Platform CUDA Applications with CMake]: https://developer.nvidia.com/blog/building-cuda-applications-cmake/#separable_compilation 'Building Cross-Platform CUDA Applications with CMake'
+[Building Cross-Platform CUDA Applications with CMake]: https://developer.nvidia.com/blog/building-cuda-applications-cmake/#separable_compilation "Building Cross-Platform CUDA Applications with CMake"

 Finally, we start with a primitive Rust binding like: